 Getting to know each of your clients, and identifying and segmenting their needs, will help you provide customized services and a personalized client experience—a key differentiator for your business.

-Tuning in to what your clients want will also help you identify unaddressed gaps in your services and strategies, improving the personalized services and advising that will set your firm apart.
+Tuning in to what your clients want—especially through a financial advisor client survey—will also help you identify unaddressed gaps in your services and strategies, improving the personalized services and advising that will set your firm apart.

 How to Most Effectively Segment Your Clients